 If you don't have vegetarians among your holiday guests (although you never know, your freshman niece coming from college might have switched over to Team Veggie), you can still eat a Tofurky!
 But if you must have real flesh, go with an organic, humane certified bird that ate a green diet and got to stretch its limbs outdoors.
 Also, you can sign the Humane Society's Petition for Poultry urging Congress to add poultry to the Humane Methods of Slaughter Act so that all turkeys will transition for life on the farm to dinner on your table, in a more humane way.

 Story by Margaret Teich.
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.